futurewebprogramming/Full-Stack-Web-Development/HTML Complete Course/Lecture-03/README.md

 # Lecture -03

-## We will Discuss Headings, Paragraph, Pre Tag, Horizontal Line and Comments? 👇
+## Basic HTML Elements

+Headings
+Paragraphs
+Links
+Lists
+Images 👇

 > HTML comments are not displayed in the browser, but they can help document